If I haven’t answered your question here, email me!

 Every Rails Autoscale plan supports the same features and the same service.
 The only difference is the maximum number of dynos supported.

-For example, if you might need to autoscale to four dynos or more, you'll at least need the Silver plan.
-See the autoscale range docs for more on this.
+For example, if you might need to autoscale to four dynos or more, you’ll at least need the Silver plan.
+For more detail, see the plans & pricing docs.